Categories

 as indicated in Pliny’s letter, not all who bore the name Christian were uncompromisingly such when put to the test.
 Insight on the Scriptures volume 1 page 442.

 Hence, it appears the society is faced with two options.
 Either to prove that the thousands of Christians willing to die for their faith were not footstep followers of Christ and not chosen by God to be rulers with him in his kingdom.
 Or to re-examine their interpretation of the 144,000 mentioned in Revelation, a highly symbolic book, as being a literal number.
 But how can any human presume to say who God has or has not chosen?
-In view of the historical facts would it not be prudent to reconsider one’s own understanding of God’s word?
+In view of the historical facts would it not be prudent for the Watchtower society to reconsider their interpretation of God’s word, especially in view of the fact that they have admitted to having a track record of having to correct their beliefs since 1870?

 In recent years the number of Witnesses claiming to be of the anointed has been increasing.
 This can only make the problem worse, causing them to question or even discredit the genuineness of the claim of Christians even in our modern day.